- Conversion copywriting,

 Finding out about the brand, the audience and the setup

-Our client hadn’t carried out any surveys or customer interviews in over 12 months.
-There were hundreds of unnamed subscribers on their email list, many of whom had been acquired in a multi-brand giveaway years before.
-What’s more, the brand wasn’t known for sending regular emails to keep the relationship with subscribers going.
+Our client had not done any surveys or customer interviews in over 12 months.
+There were hundreds of anonymous subscribers on their email list, many of whom had been acquired in a multi-brand giveaway years before.
+What’s more, the brand was not known for sending regular emails to keep the relationship with subscribers going.

-With this in mind, Sabine decided to start with an incentivised subscriber survey to prime people for opening emails from the client.
+With this in mind, I decided to start with an incentivised subscriber survey to prime people for opening emails from the client.

 The incentive would entice them to open the email, while the questions would pique their interest, and we’d gain enough insights into our client’s readers to draft emails that would resonate.